 The project is over and you have some surplus items sitting at the job site.
 Staging is one of the best ways to prevent surplus, but there are always unforeseen circumstances – earthquakes, politics, Covid, name a few.
 Staging would make it much easier and quicker to disposition the surplus as long as you would have a record of everything that was received and everything that was issued.
 Systems like ASCI’s SmartStager record information such as quantities, material description/manufacturer/part number, project charge code and person in charge, and the vendor that the material was originally purchased from.
 The vendor record would make the buy-back a valid option.
 And, since you took pretty good care of the material you were staging, you should be able to sell it back at a pretty low discount.
 By the way, if your company is too small to purchase a system to keep track of you staged material or inventory, MS Excel can be a viable option.

 Going back to my search results.
 Most of the posts and articles in my search results referred to the construction industry.
-Construction industry is one of the pioneers of this advanced supply chain management tactic.
+The construction industry is one of the pioneers of this advanced supply chain management tactic.
 Any type of project that requires parts and equipment can benefit from material staging, not just construction of a building.
 Maintaining crude oil pipeline, or let’s say sewage system, is just as complicated.
 The cost savings, avoiding schedule delays, zero or very little surplus material in your yard means that your project was successful and profitable.
-If you think that your company can benefit from staging, contact us at email@example.com to set up a free consultation for cost benefit analysis.
+If you think that your company can benefit from staging, contact us at firstname.lastname@example.org to set up a free consultation for cost benefit analysis.